[ Printer Friendly Version ] [ Report Abuse ]

-I pack the last of my textbooks into my trunk, they barely fit on top of the pile of clothes I think necessary to bring, but they fit, eventually, with a bit of maneuvering.
-I shut the trunk, proud with my handiwork, and place a book in my backpack to read during the train’s journey.
+I pack the last of my textbooks into my trunk, they barely fit on top of the pile of clothes, but they fit..... eventually, with a bit of maneuvering.
+I shut the trunk, proud with my handiwork, and place a book in my backpack to read during on the train ride.

 “Emelia, Hurry!
 We’re going to be late!
 You’re going to miss the train!” yells my mother from down the stairs.

 We’ve got plenty of time till the train leaves at 11 O’clock.
 It’s not as though we’re THAT late.